strangeleo02/pomodoro-extension/readme.md

 *   **Sound Notifications:** Include sound alerts in addition to or instead of visual notifications.
 *   **Statistics:** Track completed work and break sessions.
 *   **More Robust Error Handling:** Add validation to inputs.

+## License

+This project is licensed under the [MIT License](LICENSE.txt).
+You are free to use and modify this code for your own projects, but proper attribution is required.

 ## Contact